Russia's Gazprom continues shipping gas to Europe via Ukraine | Headlines

 - Russian Federation

-Russian gas producer Gazprom said on Saturday its supply of gas to Europe through Ukraine via the Sudzha entry point stood at 43.96 million cubic metres (mcm), slightly up from 43.6 mcm on Friday.
+Russian gas producer Gazprom said on Sunday its supply of gas to Europe through Ukraine via the Sudzha entry point stood at 44.1 million cubic meters (mcm), up from 43.96 mcm on Saturday.

 An application to supply gas via another major entry point, Sokhranovka, was rejected by Ukraine, Gazprom said.